g-giannis/g-giannis.github.io/Content/posts/testPost.md

 ---
 date: 2022-04-02 21:03
-description: A description of my first post.
+description: Stackbuilder tutorial.
-tags: first, article
+tags: resultbuilder, swift
 ---

-# Test
+# Stackbuilder

 How to create one result builder.